 - I will be provided with a translator if needed during a doctor visit or hospital stay.

-- I have an emergency contact in the U.S. and abroad.
+- I have an emergency contact in the U.S.

 - I have a first aid kit.